jachiam/tak-ai/README.md

 # TAK A.I.
+G.U.I.
-G.U.I.:    Solving the party before it's even started.
+*Solving the party before it's even started*

 Chiseled from the bedrock of primordial chaos by Tobias Akira

 AI engine made by [Joshua Achiam](github.com/jachiam/tak-ai): If you lose, it's his fault.

-Special thanks to the [LOVE game engine team](love2d.org), without whom you would probably still be playing an actually-entertaining game
+Special thanks to the [LOVE game engine team](love2d.org), without whom you would probably still be playing an actually-entertaining game.

 ### Installation
 |Linux|Mac|Windows|